 The time between visa issuance and expiration is known as your ‘visa validity’.
 This is the length of time you are permitted to travel to the United States to apply to gain entry at the port of entry.

 Customs and Border Protection (CBP) officials at the port of entry have authority to permit or deny your admission to the United States and will also determine the length of your authorised stay each time you attempt to enter the country, as stated by the admission stamp on your Form I-94.

 Depending on your nationality, a US visa can be issued from a single entry application up to multiple or unlimited entries.
 A visa issued for a single entry is valid from the date it is issued until the date it expires, and can be used to travel to a US port of entry on one occasion.

 A visa issued for multiple entries is valid from the date of issue to the date it expires to travel to a US port of entry as many times as your visa allows, although multiple uses must be for the same purpose of travel permitted under your visa.

 Under a multiple entry visa, you will need to apply to renew your visa once the ‘valid until’ date on your Form I-94 expires or you have exceeded the number of permitted entries.

 What is the process for US visa renewal?

-Applying for US visa renewal involves filing a petition and submitting supporting documentation, in the same way as with your initial visa application.
+Applying for US visa renewal involves filing a petition using the DS 160 form and submitting supporting documentation, in the same way as with your initial visa application.
 Renewals are made at a US Consular post overseas, usually in your country of residence.